Christmas Fondue Party

 Finally we moved everything over to the table for dessert.

 And you thought guests lingered at the table for dinner, wait until dessert.
 No one wanted to leave!
+What could be better than getting to dip strawberries in melted chocolate?

 With a Christmas Fondue Party to celebrate with girl friends, life really is a party.